maurotrindade/actions/README.md

 # GitHub Actions

+- **workflow** automation service;
-a **workflow** automation service automate **all kinds** of repository-related processes CI/CD is no of many possible workflows
+- automate **all kinds** of repository-related processes;
+- CI/CD is no of many possible workflows

 ## workflows

-when something happens IN or TO yout repository (Events) automactic ACTIONS are executed in response
+- when something happens IN or TO yout repository (Events);
+- automactic ACTIONS are executed in response

 ## resources